- Best Overall Stand Mixer Brand – KitchenAid

 Are you on the lookout for a new stand mixer this year?
 There are tons of options on the market, and deciding which one to buy can be overwhelming.

-Stand mixers come in all sorts of different sizes, price points, and designs, and it can be hard to figure out which ones are worth your money.
+Stand mixers come in all sorts of different sizes, uses, price points, and designs, and it can be hard to figure out which ones are worth your money.
 Luckily, I’ve done all the research so you don’t have to.

 To help you narrow down your choices, here are the 8 best stand mixer brands that I think are worth knowing in 2023.